uktrade/data-hub-api/changelog/interaction/meeting-invite-ingestion.feature.rst

-Activated a feature for ingesting meeting invite emails sent to a shared mailbox as draft interactions.
+A feature was activated for ingesting meeting invite emails sent to a shared mailbox as draft interactions.
 This enables DIT advisers to create interactions more easily.

 This is the first instance of a Data Hub app using the framework provided by the